itstheprashant/Controlling-computer-mouse-using-hand-Gestures/README.md

 ## Introduction
 This project implements a gesture-controlled virtual mouse that enables users to perform mouse operations using hand gestures, eliminating the need for a physical mouse.
 Built using Mediapipe, OpenCV, Pynput, and PyAutoGUI, the system leverages real-time hand tracking and gesture recognition for seamless interaction.

+- virtualMouse.py is the final file for the Controlling-computer-mouse-using-hand-Gestures

 ## Key Features
 - **95% accuracy** in hand gesture recognition, ensuring precise control.
 - **50% reduction in response latency**, enhancing real-time performance.